On-disk format and design#

 16-bit

-The size of the value in bytes.
-A special value of 0xFFFF marks the entry as a “tombstone,” indicating the key has been deleted.
+Size of the value in bytes.
+A special value of 0xFFFF marks the entry as a “tombstone,” indicating a deleted key.

 Transaction ID